-3.0 This Context Report fulfils the requirements of Stage A1 of the ODPM Guidance 'Sustainability Appraisal of Regional Spatial Strategies and Local Development Frameworks' (Consultation Paper ODPM September 2004).
-It also in conformity with Annex 1 (a) and Annex 1 (e) of the SEA Directive.
-For all other 'A' Stages i.e. A2 - A6, please refer to the Scoping Report which is to be read in conjunction with this document.
+This Context Report (Update 3) along with previous versions, fulfils the requirements of Stage A1 of ODPM Guidance Sustainability Appraisal of Regional Spatial Strategies and Local Development Frameworks (November 2005).
+It is also in conformity with Annex 1 (a) and Annex 1 (e) of the SEA Directive (2001/42/EC).
+For all other 'A' Stages i.e. A2 - A5, please refer to the Scoping Report (Update 3) which is to be read in conjunction with this document.